Canada–United States border: British Columbia

-BC's border along the contiguous U.S. begins southwest of Vancouver Island and northwest of the Olympic Peninsula, at the terminus of international waters in the Pacific Ocean.
+BC's border along the contiguous U.S. begins southwest of Vancouver Island and northwest of the Olympic Peninsula, at the terminus of international waters in the Pacific Ocean and the northwest corner of the American state of Washington.
 It follows the Strait of Juan de Fuca eastward, turning northeastward to enter Haro Strait.
 The border follows the strait in a northward direction, but turns sharply eastward through Boundary Pass, separating the Canadian Gulf Islands from the American San Juan Islands.
 Upon reaching the Strait of Georgia, the border turns due north and then towards the northwest, bisecting the strait until the 49th parallel north.
-After making a sharp turn eastbound, the border follows this parallel across the Tsawwassen Peninsula, separating Point Roberts, Washington from Delta, British Columbia, and continues into Alberta.
+After making a sharp turn eastbound, the border follows this parallel across the Tsawwassen Peninsula, separating Point Roberts, Washington, from Delta, British Columbia, and continues into Alberta.

 Prairies

-The entire Canada–U.S. border in the provinces of both Alberta and Saskatchewan lie on the 49th parallel north.
+The entire Canada–U.S. border in the provinces of both Alberta and Saskatchewan lies along the 49th parallel north.
 Both provinces share borders with the state of Montana, while, farther east, Saskatchewan also shares a border with North Dakota.
+On the American side, the states of Montana, North Dakota, and Minnesota all lie on this part of the border.